Donearm/Scientia/content/philosophy_and_religion/Christianity.md

 * A doctrine of future life was first postulated in the West by the Orphics, then adopted by Greek philosophers and then caught by early Christian theologians.

+## Christology and Christ's person differences

+Once assumed that the person of Christ is both human and divine, there were stark differences in approach in the early Christianity.
+Some of the doctrines on this were:

+* Monophysitism (3rd-8th century): they believed that after incarnation, the human and divine nature of Christ were united in a single nature.
+Condemned by the Council of Chalcedon of 451
+* Miaphysitism: what Oriental Orthodox churces believe today, the person of Christ had divine and human nature united in a compound nature (physis)
+* Dyophysitism: Christ maintained two distinct natures, human and divine, after the incarnation.
+Articulated in the Council of Chalcedon, it is what believe in Eastern Orthodox, Catholic, Lutheran, Anglican and Reformed Churches adherents
+* Monarchianism (2nd-3rd century a.C.): considered God as one, not separate nature as in the Trinity.
+Condemned as heresy by First Council of Costantinople in 381, there are still some adherents to this belief today
+* Docetism (3rd-4th century a.C.): believed that the human nature and form of Christ were semblance of reality, an illusion, and that only his divine nature was real.
+Rejected by the First Council of Nicea in 32
+* Monarchianism (2nd-3rd century a.C.): considered God as one, not separate nature as in the Trinity.
+Condemned as heresy by First Council of Costantinople in 381, there are still some adherents to this belief today
+* Docetism (3rd-4th century a.C.): believed that the human nature and form of Christ were semblance of reality, an illusion, and that only his divine nature was real.
+Rejected by the First Council of Nicea in 325.
+Widely considered heretics by most of today's Churches, docetism had similarities with Marcionism
+* Arianism (4th century a.C.): viewed Christ's divine nature as inferior to God's, as having a beginning in time and different in substance, having been begotten and not ever-existing as the Father.
+Condemned by the First Council of Nicea in 325
+* Nestorianism (5th century a.C.): asserted that the human and divine natures of Christ were completely distinct.
+Condemned by the Council of Ephesus (431) it is still held as canon by the Church of the East (once in Persia and up to China, nowadays mostly the Assyrian Church)
+* Monothelitism (7th century a.C.): considered Christ to have distinct human and divine nature but one single will among them.
+Initially sponsored by the Byzantine Empire, it was later considered heresy by the Third Council of Constantinople in 680-681

 ### Important figures